Proofreading online is a very popular way to earn money at home or wherever you…

 10. Enjoy Proofreading! – While proofreading is serious business, it also can be really interesting and even entertaining.
 Working for yourself enables you to work when and where you want.
 When you’re doing the type of work you want when you want to do it, you’ll be able to enjoy your life so much more.

-P.S.
 Caitlin has also written a book called Work at Home: The No-Nonsense Guide to Avoiding Scams and Generating Real Income from Anywhere.
-You can get it for free using this link.
+You can get it for free right here.
 You do have to pay for postage.

 You can read my honest review of Work at Home right here.